 From our Women in STEM statistics, it is clear that there is still more to be done to reduce the gender gap in STEM fields.

 Overall, the percentage of female graduates with core STEM degrees is steadily growing, however, the split is still just 26%.
 This figure is also translated in the female STEM workforce, with women making up 24%.
 This shows that some work needs to be done to encourage women to both study these subjects, and transition into the workforce.

 Specifically, computer science and engineering and technology fields show the largest gender imbalances, from current students, to graduates and the workforce figures.

 Physical science-related degrees have seen a year on year increase in the number of female graduates, showing that efforts to encourage women to study chemistry and physics-based subjects have been successful.

 At STEM Women, we’re on a mission to address this gender imbalance.
-We use UCAS data and workforce data to target specific courses and locations to attract the best female STEM students looking to enter into related fields and invite them to our networking and graduate careers events.
+We use UCAS data and workforce data to target specific courses and locations to attract the best female STEM students looking to enter into related fields and invite them to our face-to-face and virtual networking and graduate careers events.
 Our events provide employers with the opportunity to introduce their graduate opportunities, speak on a panel, list their job roles online and reach out to the attendees immediately after an event.
 From sponsorship and stands at careers events, to job boards and recruitment consultants that specialise in sourcing the very best talent, get in touch with us today for more information.